konstantinjdobler/print-on-steroids/README.md

 # Easy setup for distributed setting:
 logger.config(rank=RANK, print_rank0_only=True)
-# Afterwards, the rank is remembered and does not need to be passed agai
+# Afterwards, the rank is remembered and does not need to be passed again
 logger.success("Dataset processing finished!") # <-- this now prints only on rank zero

 # For cleaner logs when publishing a package, use this: